Consider Act II Scene II of William Shakespeare's Julius Caesar.

 Source: @TetraspaceWest, @Repligate

-Despite the popularity of the recent Shoggoth meme, state-of-the-art large language models are probably the most human they've ever been.
-They are also probably the most human they will ever be.
-I think we're roughly near the peak of the Chris Olah's model interpretability graph.
+Contra the recent Shoggoth meme, I think current language models are plausibly the most human they've ever been, and also the most human they will ever be.
+That is, I think we're roughly near the peak of the Chris Olah's model interpretability graph.

 Wordcels for alignment?